LoftusN13/ms4-boojiebar/TESTING.md

 <p align="center"><img src="documentation/testing/css_validation.png" width="70%" alt="CSS Code Validation"/></p>

+- All HTML code was checked and validated with [W3C Markup Checker](https://validator.w3.org/nu/).
+No errors reported.

 - All JavaScript code throughout the site passed through [JSHint](https://jshint.com/) with no major errors.

+- Python code was passed through PEP8 online to ensure compliancy.
+    - 4 lines in settings.py returned as "line too long".
+        - I opted not to do anything about this as it's not affecting the code and I didn't want to do anything that would risk throwing huge errors.
+    - All other .py files reported no errors.

 ---